-To get an indication of the environmental conditions and benthic community composition at the Oesterdam prior to the nourishment (T_0), the Oesterdam tidal flat was sampled on three occasions (May 2012, October 2012, May 2013) (Ysebaert et al. 2017).
+To get an indication of the environmental conditions and benthic community composition at the Oesterdam prior to the nourishment, the Oesterdam tidal flat was sampled on three occasions (May 2012, October 2012, May 2013) (Ysebaert et al. 2017).
 The sediment on the Oesterdam was characterized as fine sand (median grain size 173-179 μm).
 In the southern part a small area with finer, more silty sediment was present.
-Over the three periods considered in the T_0 , a total of 41 macrobenthic taxa were observed, on average 30 taxa per sampling period (based on 20 sampling stations each period).
+Over the three periods considered, a total of 41 macrobenthic taxa were observed, on average 30 taxa per sampling period (based on 20 sampling stations each period).
 Species richness per sampling location on average varied between 8.7 and 11.4 taxa, the density was on average 3900 ind/m2 showing little variation among periods.
 The benthic community on the Oesterdam tidal flat typically consisted of a fine sand community with the bristle worm Scoloplos armiger, the lugworm Arenicola marina, and the amphipod Urothoe poseidonis as the most dominant species.
 The most common bivalves were the cockle Cerastoderma edule and the sand gaper Mya arenaria, the most common gastropod was the mud snail Peringia ulvae.
+Low tide bird counts were not performed prior to the nourishment.